katnarra/Transfer-Learning-Retinal-Images/README.md

 In this project, transfer learning was conducted with three different setups to see how fine-tuning affected the performance of the resulting models.
 First, the pretrained backbones from
-EfficientNet and ResNet18 were used directly on the ODIR test set without any fine-tuning to establish a baseline.
+EfficientNet and ResNet18 were used directly on the ODIR test set without any fine-tuning to establish a baseline.
 The second transfer learning was done with a frozen backbone, only allowing the fine-tuning of the classifier with the ODIR training set.
 Here, a learning rate of 1e−3 was used along with a batch size of 32 and number of epoch being 20 for both backbones.
 Finally, full fine-tuning updated both the pretrained backbone and the classifier on ODIR training set.